foss2serve/github-workflow-activity/reference.md

 push to your repository on GitHub, allowing the maintainer to follow your progress as you go.

-Also, remember, lines (14) is marked with `*`, so must be interpreted for the task you are performing.

 _Using favorite tools_
 ```
 (14) Modify files as needed.